Subject Summary: Part III Materials Science

 The aims and objectives of the course differ from Part II, since it is largely focussed on highlighting the latest developments in the subject.
 Many of the lecture courses concern cutting-edge topics and provide a natural springboard for future research, which could be undertaken in industry, research institutes or academia.
 While the course is certainly not exclusively for those planning a research career, it provides a valuable insight into advanced study of the subject.
 There is a choice of module courses, covering a wide range of advanced topics.
 A major component of the course is the individual research project, undertaken within one of the research groups in the Department during the Michaelmas and Lent terms.
 The course leads to the MSci degree.
-Being awarded this degree counts (uniquely within the Natural Sciences Tripos) as an accredited qualification towards Chartered Engineer (CEng) status.
+Being awarded this degree counts (uniquely within the Natural Sciences Tripos) as an accredited qualification towards Chartered Engineer (CEng) and Chartered Scientist (CSci) status.

 Programme Specification: Part III Materials Science

 This course is taught by the Department of Materials Science and Metallurgy

 Part III Materials Science focusses on recent developments at the cutting edge of Materials Science.
 There is great flexibility of choice from a wide range of lecture courses available, all of which are informed by the research activity in the department.
 A significant aspect of the course is an individual research project, whose aim is to provide training in research skills, and via a broad range of assessment methods develop transferable oral and written skills.
 Those graduating from this Master’s-level course will be highly trained scientists who will be well positioned to move into further academic research, scientific industry and other careers.